-- a) knowledge of contemporary developments in medical radiation practice, which is informed by current and continuing scholarship or research or advances in practice - skills in contemporary teaching, learning and assessment principles relevant to medical radiation practice, their role, modes of implementation and the needs of particular student cohorts, and - c) a qualification in a relevant discipline at least one level higher than the program, or equivalent relevant academic or professional or practice-based experience and expertise.
+- knowledge of contemporary developments in Chinese medicine, which is informed by current and continuing scholarship or research or advances in practice - skills in contemporary teaching, learning and assessment principles relevant to Chinese medicine, their role, modes of implementation and the needs of particular student cohorts, and - c. a qualification in a relevant discipline at least one level higher than the program, or equivalent relevant academic or professional or practice-based experience and expertise.